 VALLE DE GUADALUPE HOTELS // WHERE TO STAY

 After a long day of wine tasting, you probably won’t care where you pass out, but why not make it some place really cool?
-Valle de Guadalupe has created such interesting lodging options, from a bubble hotel to suspended eco-lofts.
-Check out my post to read about 4 of my top unique places to stay in the valley.
+Valle de Guadalupe keeps popping up with interesting lodging options, from a bubble hotel, to glamping tents and suspended eco-lofts.
+Check out my related post below to read about 4 of the most unique places to stay in the valley.

 RELATED POST : 4 UNIQUE HOTELS YOU HAVE TO CHECK OUT IN VALLE DE GUADALUPE

 Alternatively, there are also a lot of great AirBnbs and boutique hotels.
 Unfortunately because this area is getting more popular by the day, budget lodging options are starting to become few and far between.
-Here are a few hotel options that come highly recommend:
+Here are a few other hotel options that come highly recommend:

 QUNITA MARIA EN LA RUTA DEL VINO